Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm: Introduction

-In this paper, we further investigate the dynamics of a 2D discrete chaotic system, namely the 2D-Duffing map.
-Numerical simulation results show that this map can generate a complicated nonlinear phenomenon, where the occurrence of multistability behavior can be observed.
-Two types of multistability behavior including the coexistence of chaotic and non-chaotic attractors, and the coexistence of two chaotic attractors can be observed with a specific set of the system parameters.
-It is crucial to state here that this complicated behavior is rare in low-dimensional chaotic maps.
-However, when an employed chaotic map has the coexistence of chaotic with non-chaotic attractors, hence the chaos-based image encryption algorithm would be insecure.
-To handle this problem, we introduce a chaotification technique based on two trigonometric functions, which are employed to boost more randomness to the outputs of Duffing map.
-Dynamical analysis shows that the proposed technique can successfully convert the chaotic regions to become hyperchaotic regions.
-Moreover, it can covert the non-chaotic regions as well to become chaotic or hyperchaotic regions.
-Performance evaluations and comparisons demonstrate that the enhanced map has more unpredictable behaviors, high randomness, and a larger hyperchaotic range than several 2D chaotic and hyperchaotic maps.
-Furthermore, we employ the enhanced map to design an asymmetric image encryption algorithm.
-The simulation results demonstrate that the proposed encryption algorithm can effectively encrypt various kinds of digital images including Grey-scale, RGB, medical, and hand writing images.
+In this work, we revisit the dynamics of a 2D discrete chaotic system, namely, the 2D-Duffing map.
+The numerical investigations show that the Duffing map can produce multistability behaviors in which the coexistence of chaotic and non-chaotic attractors and the coexistence of two chaotic attractors can observe with a specific set of system parameters.
+It is imperative to note that such complicated behavior is rare in low-dimensional chaotic maps.
+Therefore, we introduce a chaotification technique based on two trigonometric functions to overcome this situation.
+Dynamical properties show that the proposed chaotification technique can improve the chaotic and non-chaotic attractors to become hyperchaotic attractors.
+Besides, it enhances the unpredictability and randomness of the map.
+Based on the generalized Duffing map, we propose a new image encryption algorithm with the principles of confusion and diffusion.
+Firstly, the hyperchaotic sequences are generated for scrambling of plain-image pixels.
+Then, the diffusion process is accomplished by the elliptic curves, S-box, and hyperchaotic sequences.
+The simulation results confirm that the proposed encryption algorithm can effectively encrypt various kinds of digital images including Grey-scale, RGB, medical, and hand writing images.
+Security analysis shows that this algorithm can resist common attacks, such as statistical, differential, known plaintext attack and chosen plaintext attack.
+Efficient analysis indicates that it has low computation and time complexity.
+Therefore, it has excellent application prospect.